 7. Not far from the walls of Arlington National Cemetery is a permanent installation of one of the most iconic photographs of World War II: Raising the Flag on Iowa Jima.
 The Marine Corps War Memorial—known by many as the Iwo Jima Memorial—is an homage to all marines who have died defending the U.S. since 1775.
 The scene was originally unveiled in 1951 and offers sweeping views of the DC skyline.

 8. If you’re touring the Smithsonian museums on the Mall, you’ll definitely want to pay a visit to the National Museum of American History.
 The permanent exhibit The Price of Freedom: Americans at War chronicles our nation’s conflicts and the many sacrifices made in the name of freedom, from the Revolutionary War to Iraq.
 Learn about the impact wars had on soldiers and their families and towns while also understanding how military conflicts affect the political and social landscape.

 9. Before Quartermaster Montgomery C. Meigs made the decision to turn Robert E. Lee’s estate into the national cemetery, it had originally existed only a few hundred yards of President Lincoln’s Cottage on the grounds of the Soldiers’ Home.
 Now called the United States Soldiers’ and Airmen’s Home National Cemetery, the site conducted more than 5,000 burials between 1861 and 1863.
 Visit on Memorial Day for a wreath-laying ceremony at 10 a.m. and a complimentary cemetery tour to follow.
 The Cottage is also open for tours and it’s strongly recommended that you purchase a ticket.

-10. Before you get into the swing of your Memorial Day weekend, head to Jazz in the Garden—the National Gallery of Art’s Sculpture Garden, that is—which will debut its summer series on Friday, May 23.
-Each week features a different band, with the unique stylings of the band Elikeh kicking things off this year between 5 and 8:30 p.m.
+10. Before you get into the swing of your Memorial Day weekend, head to Jazz in the Garden—the National Gallery of Art’s Sculpture Garden, that is—which will debut its summer series on Friday, May 22.
+Each week features a different band between 5 and 8:30 p.m.
 Bring a blanket to sit on and feel free to pack a picnic or to head to the on-site Pavilion Café for sangria and sandwiches.